Mikhail Linnik: World War II

 Linnik transferred units and became a company commander in the 2nd Rifle Battalion of the 96th Rifle Division's 350th Rifle Regiment.
 In 1944, Linnik fought in the Operation Bagration.
-During the Soviet breakthrough in Polesia Voblast between 25 and 27 June, his company reportedly was first to break through German defences, making it possible to expand the bridgehead and move the rest of the battalion forward.
+During the Soviet breakthrough in Polesia Region between 25 and 27 June, his company reportedly was first to break through German defences, making it possible to expand the bridgehead and move the rest of the battalion forward.
 Linnik's company also reportedly repulsed German counterattacks.
 He reportedly personally killed 9 German soldiers in this action.
 For his leadership, Linnik was recommended for the Order of the Patriotic War 1st class but was instead awarded the Order of the Red Banner on 8 July.

-During the advance near Pukhovichi in July, the battalion was nearly cut off from the rest of the regiment during a German battalion-sized counterattack.
+During the advance near Pukhavichy in July, the battalion was nearly cut off from the rest of the regiment during a German battalion-sized counterattack.
 When the German troops attacked, Linnik led his company forward and reportedly scattered the German battalion.
 Linnik himself reportedly killed 20 Germans.
 The counterattack was repulsed, enabling the regiment to continue pursuit.
 On 4 September, retreating German troops entrenched at the Narew.
 Linnik as part of his unit crossed the Narew at Różan and joined the battle for the expansion of the bridgehead.
 The German troops launched a determined offensive supported by tanks and artillery, attempting to drive the Soviet troops back into the river.
 Linnik's battalion commander was wounded and Linnik took command.
 The battalion reportedly repulsed German attacks, and eventually forced the German troops to retreat.
 Linnik was himself wounded but reportedly did not leave the battlefield.
 For his actions, Linnik was awarded the title Hero of the Soviet Union and the Order of Lenin on 24 March 1945.